-A new plaque was unveiled in Mike’s honor before the game against the Delano Athletics and will be proudly be displayed at Memorial Park for the years to come.
+A new plaque was unveiled in Mike’s honor before a game against the Delano Athletics, and will be proudly displayed at Memorial Park for years to come.

 Don and Dorthy Mitchell’s family also donated new bleachers in front of the press box at Memorial Park.
 Those new bleachers were also dedicated Friday night as the Mitchell family were the first ones to take in a ball game in them.

 All of those improvements, along with more to come, have made Memorial Park one of the best baseball fields in the area.

 Prior to the 2009 season, new dugouts and a new backstop were added at Memorial Park.

 In 2011, due to high water conditions on Howard Lake, Memorial Park’s outfield was flooded, which forced the Orphans to move their playoff games to Loretto.
 Work has since been done to fix the flood damage to outfield.